nellore/rail-dbgap/README.md

 <div align="center"><img src="assets/putlogshere.png" alt="Hardware configuration" style="width: 600px; padding: 5px"/></div>
 16. Next to **Bootstrap Actions**, select **Custom action** from the drop-down menu, and click **Configure and add**, Enter the **Name** "Encrypt local storage", and specify the **JAR location** `s3://rail-emr/encrypt_local_storage.sh`, which is exactly the script [here](https://github.com/nellore/rail-dbgap/blob/master/bootstraps/encrypt_local_storage.sh).
 As described in the [Rail-dbGaP protocol specification](README.md#spec), this script uses [Linux Unified Key Setup (LUKS)](https://guardianproject.info/code/luks/) to create an encrypted partition with a randomly generated keyfile, where temporary files, the Hadoop distributed file system, and buffered output to the cloud storage service are all configured to reside on the encrypted partition via symbolic links.
 <div align="center"><img src="assets/encryptlocalstorage.png" alt="Encrypt local storage bootstrap" style="width: 600px; padding: 5px"/></div>
-17. In exactly the same way, configure bootstrap actions to obtain the first four bootstrap actions depicted below.
-(Note that these four bootstrap actions should be in the order shown there.)
+17. In exactly the same way, configure bootstrap actions to obtain the four bootstrap actions depicted below.
+(Note that these four bootstrap actions should be in exactly this order.)
 <div align="center"><img src="assets/bootstrapactions.png" alt="All bootstrap actions" style="width: 600px; padding: 5px"/></div>
 `install_bioawk.sh` just installs bioawk, and `copy_files_to_node.sh` is the script you created in a previous step that securely copies the dbGaP key and step script on S3 to each node of the EMR cluster. [`set_up_sra_tools.sh`](https://github.com/nellore/rail-dbgap/blob/master/bootstraps/set_up_sra_tools.sh) downloads and installs SRA Tools, which includes `fastq-dump`.
 The script also configures a workspace on the encrypted partition using the dbGaP key so that `fastq-dump` can download samples from the dbGaP project protected by the key.
 18. Click **Next**.
 Under **Security Options**, make sure **Proceed without an EC2 key pair** is selected in the drop-down menu.
 This prevents SSHing to the cluster.